aesalazar/NodeElectronOpenFinWebPerformance/README.md

     </a>
 </div>

-The purpose of this project is to perform some simple time calculations for an application measuring client, server, and network latency.
-A data stream is opened by the client via web-sockets on which the server sends updates at regular intervals.
-The updates on the server and the client are both intentionally time consuming to generate viable measurements (milliseconds).
+The project itself performs basic time calculations measuring client, server, and network latencies.
+A data stream is opened by the client via web-sockets upon which the server sends updates at regular intervals.
+The updates on the server and the client are both intentionally time consuming so as to generate viable measurements (milliseconds).

-It is created using the chromium-based OpenFin API and open source Electron API both of which use pure HTML5.
-Since it is JavaScript and CSS it can also be ran in any modern web browser with 99% code reuse.
+Since they are running inside chromium-based OpenFin and Electron APIs they can be written using pure HTML5.
+And becuase it is JavaScript and CSS the code can also be ran in any modern web browser achieving greater than 99% reuse.

-This was built in Visual Studios Code but can be ran like any other node project.
+This was built in Visual Studio Code but can be ran like any other node project.
 It is using node.js version 6 and the client requires support for Web Workers and the performance.now() function.
 To start remember to first run

 `npm install`